-Payroll software helps you organise and carry out the task of paying your employees their salaries each month.
+Payroll software is now often incorporated as a component of accounting software. still their remain standalone payroll options that help you organise and carry out the task of paying your employees their salaries each month.

 How does it work?

 There are two main types of payroll software:

 - one that you buy up front and download onto your computer